Side Effects (2005 film)

 Side Effects is a 2005 romantic comedy about the pharmaceutical industry, directed by Kathleen Slattery-Moschkau and starring Katherine Heigl as Karly Hert, a pharmaceutical "detailer", who becomes disillusioned with the lack of ethics in the pharmaceutical industry and has tough choices to make.
 The film also stars Lucian McAfee, Dorian DeMichele as Karly’s unscrupulous boss, Dave Durbin, Temeceka Harris.
 The film's title is a reference to the medical term side effects and is based on a true story.

-Filmmaker

-The film was written and directed by former pharmaceutical sales representative Kathleen Slattery-Moschkau.
-The movie is a semi-autobiographical account of Slattery-Moschkau's decade of work in the pharmaceutical industry.
-Katherine Heigl served as the film's executive producer.